dennispeld/simpson-quotes/README.md

 `php artisan migrate:fresh --seed`

+While you are still in the container, set the rights for logging folders

+`chmod -R 777 /var/www/storage/logs/ /var/www/storage/framework/cache/data/`

-When its over, `exit` the contaner.
+When it's done, `exit` the container.

 I would suggest to use Postman to test the API.
 The application is running in nginx container with port 8080.